 This article is part of a series on Private Family Law and Children Law proceedings.
 If you would like to learn more about the rules around parental responsibility, contact, holidays and arrangements for separated parents, please click here for the full series.

-If you would like to understand more about how lawyers know what advice to provide, and how courts make decisions, please get in touch and we’d be happy to assist you.
+If you would like to understand more about how lawyers know what advice to provide, and how courts make decisions, please get in touch with our Family Law team and we’d be happy to assist you.